smoltools/smol-juice/README.md

 SmolJuice.Stop(gameObject);
 ```

 * gameObject -> The game object that you want to stop the juice.
-(NOTE THAT THIS OBJECT MUST HAVE A JUICE COMPONENT)
+(NOTE THAT THIS GAME OBJECT MUST HAVE A JUICE COMPONENT)

 ## HOW TO USE